timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 The test suite also uses the `betamax`_ module to cache HTTP requests locally so the test suite can run offline.
-If a new test requires networking, you can simply add a new test doing requests with the right fixture (:func:`feed2exec.tests.fixtures.betamax`), and a new recording will be added to the source tree.
-Note that you can also use the normal :func:`betamax_session` fixture provided upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
+If a new test requires networking, you can simply add a new test doing requests with the right fixture (:func:`betamax_session`) provided by upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
+But you would more likely use the existing session by using the :func:`feed2exec.tests.fixtures.feed_manager` fixture, which has a `session` member you can use.

 If a new test is added in an *existing* test, you may need to configure `recording
 <https://betamax.readthedocs.io/en/latest/record_modes.html>`_ (in
 ``feed2exec/tests/conftest.py``) to ``new_episodes``::